Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Large-order corrections

 On the other hand, the terms in the perturbative ground state energy grow factorially in the form

-where $S_{\text{C}}$ is the action of the complex instanton, which has a complex value and can be readily calculated using Eq.(\ref{action}).
-The imaginary part of Eq.(\ref{complex_instanton:large_order_prediction_leading}) is a consequence of the presence of two individual instanton contributions, which manifest as complex conjugate pairs, and dictate the large order growth of the parturbative expansion.
+where $S_{\text{C}}$ is the action of the complex instanton, which has a complex value and can be readily calculated using Eq.~(\ref{action}).
+The imaginary part of Eq.~(\ref{complex_instanton:large_order_prediction_leading}) is a consequence of the presence of two individual instanton contributions, which manifest as complex conjugate pairs, and dictate the large-order growth of the perturbative expansion.

 The energy expression is found to be

 which leads to